We hear a lot about essential oils these days, but what are hydrosols?

 How Hydrosols are made

-We start with the highest quality local plants handpicked at their peak of freshness.
-Using a traditional copper alembic still, we pack the column with the plant material.
+I start with the highest quality local plants handpicked at their peak of freshness.
+Using a traditional copper alembic still, I pack the column with the plant material.
 As the water in the pot underneath comes to a boil, steam rises up through the plants bursting essential oil containing glands.
-The essential oil vapor mixes with the steam and rises into the gooseneck and into the coils of the condenser.
-The condenser tank cools the vapor and steam producing both essential oil and hydrosol.
-Our copper still is a thing of beauty, hand-hammered and imported from Portugal, and produces the sweetest hydrosols.
+The essential oil vapor mixes with the steam and rises into the swan neck and into the coils of the condenser.
+The condenser is a heat exchanger, the cool water in the tank cools the vapor and steam turning it back to liquid and producing both essential oil and hydrosol.
+My copper still is a thing of beauty, hand-hammered and imported from Portugal, and produces the sweetest hydrosols.
 Would you like to see it in action?
 Click here.

 How to use Hydrosols

-We use hydrosols in place of water in our soap making, and other formulations.
+I use hydrosols in place of water in my soap making, and other formulations.
 But they have many uses, here are 51 ways to use hydrosol.

 Do you know of any other ways to use hydrosol?
 Share your thoughts below.

-See our current line of pure, artisan distilled hydrosols here.
+See my current line of pure, artisan distilled hydrosols here.

 You might like this article: FAQ: What Do I Do With Glass Bottles After I Finish The Product